-The well-known Japanese landscape architect, Nagao Sakurai, who at one time was in charge of the Imperial Palace grounds, was enlisted to design the garden in 1967.
+The well-known Japanese landscape architect, Nagao Sakurai, who at one time was in charge of the Imperial Palace grounds, designed the garden in 1967.

 Construction of the waterfall and pond began in 1970.
 Before the pond was filled two girl scouts from Japan blended water from Spokane and Nishinomiya.
 This water went into the pond to signify harmony between the two cities.

 Manito Park is completely free to visit year-round.
 However, it does close at times.
-The Gaiser Conservatory is closed on major holidays and is often closed on Wednesdays for “pest management.”
-The Japanese Gardens are closed for the winter, from November to April.
+The Gaiser Conservatory closes on major holidays and often closes on Wednesdays.
+The Japanese Gardens close for the winter, November to April.
 Learn more at the park website.

 Parking is free both in the park lots and on nearby streets in the lovely South Hill neighborhood.

 If you’re looking for more Spokane park fun, consider visiting Spokane Falls and Riverfront Park.